ahelii/ahelii.github.io/README.md

 This is ornithomimus.
 It is a very cool bipedal dinosaur that lived in the late creatceous time period.
 To find out more you can learn about it here https://en.wikipedia.org/wiki/Ornithomimus

+Some dinosaurs that I also am a fan of include:
+- Hatzegopteryx
+- Pterosaur
+- Itchthyovenator
+- Leaellynasaura